jiashengguo/todo/README.md

 - User signup/signin
 - Create/Delete a ToDo list either public or private.
 Public means it could be seen by others.
+- Create/Delete/Complete a ToDo under a ToDo list.